 Arguments for circumcision

 According to the World Health Organization, circumcision reduces the chance of heterosexual men getting AIDS by 60%.
 The foreskin can be torn and inflamed during sex, increasing the chance of HIV entering the body.
 It can also trap fluids that contain the disease, making it more likely for the man to develop it.
 Additionally, the foreskin fosters the lingering of certain types of bacteria that can raise the chance of an AIDS infection.

 It may help men last longer in bed

 Circumcision may reduce the chance of men ejaculating too early.
 In fact, removing the foreskin can ensure that men last long enough for their partners to get off, too.
 This is considerable given that premature ejaculation in men is an issue that may lead to sexual dissatisfaction in their partners.
 It can also cause performance anxiety that risks further worsening this problem.
 As such, circumcision can help enhance men’s sexual performance and, thus, his relationship with his partner.

 It helps boys fit in

 A large majority of American babies are circumcised at birth.
 This has been the case for many decades and is the norm in US hospitals.
 Medical and practical benefits aside, physically fitting in as a boy is a comfort during childhood and, especially, adolescence.
 While boys have been bullied and singled out for far less significant reasons, boys and teens who are not circumcised may suffer from locker room teasing or bullying.
 Others around the world who are uncircumcised have also felt left out and harassed.
 Perhaps just fitting in is a good enough reason to get circumcised.

-Bottom line: Circumcision has several up and down sides. many men that go through it don’t remember the procedure or even think twice about it.
+The Bottom Line: Circumcision has several up and downsides. many men that go through it don’t remember the procedure or even think twice about it.
 However, not remembering the circumcision doesn’t mean it didn’t have an adverse effect on them.
 Would you circumcise your child?